lucas-batier/mowing-detection/README.md

 Mowing modelling in Alpine's area from remote sensing images by machine learning algorithm

 # Process
+The following process specify how to collect data, treat them and predict mowing from my end of study project at Laboratoire d'écologie Alpines (Grenoble).

 1. Download preprocess S1 tiled and S2 corrected images from PEPS
 2. Organize downloaded images in the predefined folder architecture
 3. Compute vegetation indices from S2 images